No Vaseline

-"No Vaseline" is a diss track by American rapper Ice Cube from his 1991 album Death Certificate.
-The song was written and produced by Ice Cube and Sir Jinx.
+"No Vaseline" is a diss track written and recorded by American rapper Ice Cube.
+It was released on October 31, 1991, through Lench Mob Records and Priority Records, amidst his feud with his former group N.W.A.
+The song serves as the twentieth song on Cube's Death Certificate (1991).
+It is Cube's response to several diss tracks N.W.A. released after his departure from the group.

+Produced by Ice Cube himself and Sir Jinx, with samples from Brick's "Dazz" and The Gap Band's "Humpin'", "No Vaseline" is a West Coast hip hop track characterized by its aggressive delivery and raw, unapologetic lyrics.
+The track accused N.W.A. members, particularly Eazy-E and their manager Jerry Heller, of exploiting Cube and the group for financial gain.
+Cube also ridiculed Dr. Dre, MC Ren, and DJ Yella, stating that they had sold out to the industry's corporate interests.

+"No Vaseline" was met with widespread acclaim from music critics, who praised it for its sharp lyricism and viciousness.
 The UK release of Death Certificate omitted this song, along with the 46-second long "Black Korea".

-The song contains vicious lyrics and remarks towards Ice Cube's former group, N.W.A, which Ice Cube left in December 1989 due to royalty issues.
-The antagonists are his former bandmates, Eazy-E, Dr. Dre, MC Ren, DJ Yella and their manager, Jerry Heller, whom Ice Cube blames for causing the rift in the group.

-Information
+Background

 Ice Cube recorded this song in response to the comments N.W.A made towards him in their albums 100 Miles and Runnin' and Niggaz4Life.
 He had made some brief disses to N.W.A. in the Kill at Will EP, mocking the phrase "hundred miles and running" on "Jackin' for Beats" and ending "I Gotta Say What Up!!!" with an answer-phone message asking what had happened to the other members of the group, which leads to Ice Cube hanging up on the caller.

 The first minute of the song is a reference to N.W.A's "Message to B.A.", in which they call Ice Cube "Benedict Arnold" as well as an "Ice-T wannabe".
 Ice Cube then begins his full-blown diss on the group and their manager, Jerry Heller.

-Ice Cube addresses Eazy-E and Heller, employing particularly harsh words to criticize Eazy's decision to align himself with Heller: "Heard you both got the same bank account / Dumb nigga, What you thinkin' 'bout?".
+Ice Cube addresses Eazy-E and Heller, employing particularly harsh words to criticize Eazy's decision to align himself with Heller: "Heard you both got the same bank account / Dumb nigga, What you thinkin' 'bout?"
 He uses homophobic and antisemitic slurs as he accuses both Eazy-E and Heller of unfairly exploiting the rest of the group: "You little maggot, Eazy E turned faggot / With your manager, fella -- fuckin' MC Ren, Dr. Dre, and Yella" and "It's a case of divide and conquer, 'cause you let a Jew break up my crew", and, finally, he claims that this alliance has reduced Eazy's credibility: "house nigga gotta run and hide, yellin' Compton but you moved to Riverside".